imlarry/EmpyrionMQTT/ReadMe.txt

 not go to space yet- figure out what's wrong and fix it.

-3. Once that's working then create an /ESB directory under the Content/Mods folder in the game directory.
+3. Once that's working then create an /ESB directory under the Content/Mods folder in the game and/or dedicated server directory.
 Put the ESB dll, the associated _Info.yaml file, and the MQTTnet, Newtonsoft.Json and YamlDotNet dll files in as well.

+4. Create a /Plugins directory as a child of /ESB .. move ESB.ModApi.dll here.

-4. If you open the game and enter an existing save you should see a whole lot of messages in the subscription window and their arrival will coincide with stuff you're doing in the game.
-These events can be used to drive multiple subscribing services and the game only needed to publish them once.
+5. If you open the game and enter an existing save you should see a whole lot of messages in the subscription window and their arrival will coincide with stuff you're doing in the game.
+These events can be sent to multiple subscribing services and the game only needed to publish them once.

 Example Services: